 - Nursing: All Assisted Living communities have a nurse in the community during the day and on-call at night, and oftentimes have a house doctor of some sort.
 Group homes typically have someone on call in case of emergency, and higher levels of care must bring in Home Health to assist with higher care levels.

-Lakeview Terrace is a full-service Assisted Living community that can care for an entire spectrum of needs.
+Ridgeline communities are usually a full-service Assisted Living community that can care for an entire spectrum of needs.
 Many residents move in fully independent, looking for increased socialization, meal preparation and service, and some assistance with their healthcare like medication reminders and frequent wellness checks.
-The reason they choose Lakeview Terrace is that as their needs increase, they know that Lakeview Terrace can increase their level of care to meet their needs.
-Lakeview Terrace has many residents that age in place in our Assisted Living neighborhood and later move to our Memory Care neighborhood.
+The reason they choose our community is that as their needs increase, they know that Ridgeline can increase their level of care to meet their needs.
+Ridgeline has many residents that age in place in our Assisted Living neighborhood and later move to our Memory Care neighborhood.
 We believe that our community is one of a kind because while you are receiving care and assistance with Activities of Daily Living, you will be treated and feel like part of the family.
 Contact us today if you'd like to learn more about our community.

 - “Fact Sheet ALAC”, dpbh.nv.gov, Accessed February 2021, http://dpbh.nv.gov/uploadedFiles/dpbhnvgov/content/Reg/HealthFacilities/HF_-_Non-Medical/Residential_Facilities_for_Groups_(Files)/FACT-Sheet-ALAC.pdf